 When the lining of the gastrointestinal tract begins to erode, it can impede gastrointestinal function and cause pain.

 Several things, such as dehydration and worms, can cause fecal matter to harden up, which makes it harder to pass through the intestine and can easily cause blockages.

 It seems incredibly simple, but if gas builds up enough, it will stretch out the intestine and cause discomfort or pain.

-Throughout all the different causes and types of colic, the symptoms generally remain pretty similar.
-All of the following symptoms can be displayed on their own or in conjunction with other symptoms.
-This list isn’t exhaustive, but these are some of the most common symptoms you’re likely to see from a horse with colic.
+Throughout all the different causes and types of colic, the signs generally remain pretty similar.
+All of the following signs can be displayed on their own or in conjunction with other signs.
+This list isn’t exhaustive, but these are some of the most common signs you’re likely to see from a horse with colic.